0x1mason/inaturalist-vagrant/README.md

 ```
 vagrant ssh windshaft
 cd /vagrant/shared/nodejs/windshaft
-sudo npm install
-sudo start windshaft
+node app.js
 ```

-Confirm this is working by loading this URL: http://192.168.50.6/observations/points/10/236/422.png .
+Confirm this is working by loading this URL: http://192.168.50.6:4000/observations/points/10/236/422.png .
 You should see a tile image with black dots at